-Students with a documented learning disability looking for an enhanced support program that goes above and beyond Section 504 requirements may apply to the Academic Support Center (ASC).
-The Academic Support Center is a fee-based program.
-Students must first be admitted to Notre Dame College before applying to the Academic Support Center.
-To learn more, please visit The Academic Support Center page.
+Students with a documented learning disability looking for an enhanced support program that goes above and beyond Section 504 requirements may apply to the the Thrive Learning Center.
+The Thrive Learning Center is a fee-based program.
+Students must first be admitted to Notre Dame College before applying to the Thrive Learning Center.
+To learn more, please visit the Thrive Learning Center.

 Office Location: Student Success Center, Administration Building, 2nd Floor

 Denise Brown-Triolo, Ph.D.